FabianRechsteiner/geogirafe/README.md

 # Contributing

 Merge-Requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Contribution guidelines are available here: [CONTRIBUTING.md](CONTRIBUTING.md)

 # License

-Not defined yet.
+Apache License, Version 2.0